 The excavation team is housed at Iru'ah Kafri, a bed-and-breakfast at Kibbutz Mizra, just a short ride from the excavation site.
 Team members stay in air-conditioned guest rooms with bathrooms, kitchenette, refrigerator, and television.
 The kibbutz boasts a grocery store, swimming pool, pub, free wi-fi, sports facilities, and BBQ facilities.
 It is 10 minutes' drive from Afula, which is the capital of the valley.

 It is each applicant's responsibilty to share information about cost with family members who need to know and understand how the payment system works

-The 2014 Israel Archaeological Project Budget Estimate will help you compare programs and plan for study abroad.
+The 2015 Israel Jezreel Valley Estimated Budget will appear here to help you compare programs and plan for study abroad.
 Costs are subject to change based on the currency exchange rate and the number of participants.
 All Arts and Sciences study abroad programs require a $200 non-refundable deposit at the time of application.
 That is considered the first program payment and is deducted from the program fee.
 It is not an application fee.